Prep Methods for COMPASS

 The Most Preferred COMPASS Test Prep Options

 Though the COMPASS test is an evaluative and diagnostic test that does not have specific pass or fail scoring criteria, the scores of the test play an important role in deciding your academic future.
-Most colleges in the United States rely on the COMPASS scores to decide the best possible course work for their students.
+Most colleges in the United States rely on these scores to decide the best possible course work for their students.
 Though the test evaluates your college-readiness in various subject areas based on your high school levels, it is always better to be prepared for the test.
-Read here about some of the commonly accepted COMPASS prep options.
+Read here about some of the commonly accepted preparatory options.

 The ACT COMPASS Test

-As in the case of any other test prep, the first important step towards COMPASS prep would be to try and understand the test.
+As in the case of any other test prep, the first important step towards this test preparation would be to try and understand the test.
 The COMPASS is a customizable package of multiple subject tests that are untimed and computerized.
 Most colleges and higher education institutions in the country utilize the COMPASS testing to understand about their students’ academic skills and levels, and accordingly place them in appropriate level of courses.
 The test also helps colleges take a diagnostic view of the students’ academic abilities and accordingly help them take up any remedial or additional courses to improve their performance in the weaker areas.
-The tests included in COMPASS are:
+The tests included are:

 - The Reading test